juniorsundarCasual/TGT/vault/volume-6.chapter-403.md

 "You don't mean-"

 "What in the world was that?!"
-A long forgotten voice yelled as another ethereal form materialised in the void.
+A long-forgotten voice yelled as another ethereal form materialised in the void.
 It was a man whose appearance could be the visual definition of the word handsome.
 His chiselled face, toned yet lean body, voluminously flowing hair...
 Guy literally could fill multiple paragraphs describing the man's top-class looks.

 {Stop whining!} A pink wisp by the man's side hollered.
 Unlike Mast's usually detached tone, this one carried a clear tinge of annoyance.